roberto-triumph/triumph4php/docs/compiling.md

 OR, if you want to use Makefiles

     ./premake4 gmake

 Now go into the build/ directory, you should see a either a Codelite directory or a gmake directory.
+Open the Codelite workspace and compile, or use Make to compile triumph4php.
+This will also take a good 30 minutes to an hour, depending on your machine's processing power.

+<a id="mac"></a>
+#Mac OS X#

+##Step 1: Download dependent packages##
+A nice, easy way is to get the dependencies via homebrew.

+    brew install icu4c boost mysql sqlite cmake

+##Step 2: Download the development tools##
+Codelite or another IDE / editor can be downloaded separately.
+You will also need to download the "Command Line Developer Tools" that contains the Apple SDKs needed to compile wxWidgets.

+##Step 3: Download the triumph4php repo##

+    git clone https://github.com/robertop/triumph4php triumph4php
+	cd triumph4php

+##Step 4: Run the build script that sets up the dependent libraries##

+    ./premake4-macosx setupdev

+The setupdev script will download the git submodules and compile them.
+Note: The setupdev command will take a long time; it may take a good 30 min to an hour depending on your internet connection speed and machine processor power.

+## Step 5: Build triumph4php##

+    ./premake4-macosx codelite

+OR, if you want to use Makefiles

+    ./premake4-macosx gmake

+Now go into the build/ directory, you should see a either a Codelite directory or a gmake directory.
 Open the Codelite workspace and compile, or use Make